Bounds of Validity for Bifurcations of Equilibria in a Class of Networked Dynamical Systems: Simplified General LS Bounds

-Next, we prove that the second inequality condition in the originally derived \autoref{thm:LSR-bounds} is redundant, and state a simplified version of the bounds. \begin{theorem} For all \(\Rpr,\Rpp>0\) satisfying
+Next, we prove that the second inequality condition in the originally derived \Cref{thm:LSR-bounds} is redundant, and state a simplified version of the bounds. \begin{theorem} For all \(\rpr,\rpp>0\) satisfying

-there exists a smooth implicit map \(\varphi : \Bpr \to \Bpp\) that satisfies \eqref{eq:LSRmap}, where the quantities in \eqref{eq:LSR-bounds-cond} are defined by \autoref{lem:M_para}, \autoref{lem:M_perp}, and equations \eqref{def:L_para}, \eqref{def:L_perp}. \end{theorem} \begin{proof} Suppose \eqref{eq:LSR_1} holds.
+there exists a smooth implicit map \(\varphi : \Bpr \to \Bpp\) that satisfies \eqref{eq:LSRmap}, where the quantities in \eqref{eq:LSR-bounds-simple} are defined by \Cref{lem:M_para}, \Cref{lem:M_perp}, and equations \eqref{def:L_para}, \eqref{def:L_perp}. \end{theorem} \begin{proof} Suppose \eqref{eq:LSR_1} holds.
 Rearranging terms in this inequality, we can equivalently state that

-Observe that all the quantities on the left hand side of \eqref{eq:cond1_rearranged} are nonnegative scalars.
-Therefore by monotonicity of addition, it must necessarily hold that \(\Mpp \Lpp < 1\), i.e. \eqref{LSR_2} is satisfied.
-The theorem statement then follows directly from \autoref{thm:LSR-bounds}. \end{proof}
+Since all the quantities on the above left hand side are non-negative scalars, it follows that \(\Mpp \Lpp < 1\) must necessarily hold, i.e. \eqref{eq:LSR_2} is satisfied.
+The theorem statement then follows directly from \Cref{thm:LSR-bounds}. \end{proof}